 Grade 11 students travel to Tanzania each year in the spring term.
-The main purpose of the trip is to benefit local communities in Central Tanzania.
-Students have found this annual trip to be both inspirational and rewarding.
-They have the opportunity to develop practical skills, build their team spirit and, most importantly, help others.
-For more details about this annual trip, please visit our Community Action and Service page.
+The main purpose of the trip is to support local communities.
+Students also enjoy many rewarding experiences and develop practical and personal skills.
+Visit our Creativity, Action and Service page for further details.

 In April 2018, students in Grades 8–11 represented Southbank at the United States Academic Decathlon in Frisco, Texas.